 Japanese culture is already very repressed and they are so self-conscious of their social status.
 So Japanese idol fans are merely people who consider themselves social outcasts, not following the social norm of what society expects them to be and are instead finding their happiness in being dedicated to their favourite pop idols.
 Western culture has child beauty pageants, cheerleading and dance competitions.
 Japanese idol culture is not much different from Western culture – except being an idol can be the doorway to entering the entertainment industry and actually relies on talent.

 This documentary is inaccurate, misleading, shallow and terrible.
-I am genuinely sick and tired of the stereotype that all passionate fans of musicians and artists are merely groupies that want to ‘sleep with the band’, crazy or stalkers.
-I am none of those things and neither are the Japanese idol fans.
+I am genuinely sick and tired of the stereotype that all passionate fans of musicians and artists are merely groupies that want to ‘sleep with the band’, are crazy or stalkers.
+I am none of those things and for the most part, neither are the Japanese idol fans.